Protecting the supply chain from climate change

 Switiching to insourcing

-What intermediate products have to be manufactured by external manufacturers and which of them can be produced at the company (again)?
+Which intermediate goods need to be manufactured by external manufacturers and which of t can be produced at the company (again)?
 This is a classic make-or-buy decision.
 In-house production bears fewer risks and can be managed and controlled better, thus increasing your supply chain security.
 However, in many cases there are good reasons to outsource production and these aspects should be calculated exactly and considered well since this is a strategic decision with far-reaching effects.

 Securing electricity supplies